hrbrmstr/pastebin/README.md

-`pastebin` : Tools to work with the pastebin API
+`pastebin` : Tools to work with the [pastebin](http://pastebin.com/) API

+> Pastebin is a website where you can store any text online for easy sharing.
+The website is mainly used by programmers to store pieces of sources code or configuration information, but anyone is more than welcome to paste any type of text.
+The idea behind the site is to make it more convenient for people to share large amounts of text online.

 **WIP!!
 The package API will very likely be in rapid change mode for a bit**